Key Stage 2 Sport

 The ideas on this page are all suitable for keeping Key Stage 2 children physically active during the time that we have to stay at home.
 We would love to see some photos so we can display them here.

-Write yourself a training plan to follow over the summer, so you’re fit for school in September.
+Write yourself a training plan to follow, so you’re fit for school when you return.
 Here’s an example:

 Monday - Joe Wicks HIIT workout